United States: Geography

 The Rocky Mountains, west of the Great Plains, extend north to south across the country, peaking at over 14000 ft in Colorado.
 The supervolcano underlying Yellowstone National Park in the Rocky Mountains, the Yellowstone Caldera, is the continent's largest volcanic feature.
 Farther west are the rocky Great Basin and the Chihuahuan, Sonoran, and Mojave deserts.
 In the northwest corner of Arizona, carved by the Colorado River, is the Grand Canyon, a steep-sided canyon and popular tourist destination known for its overwhelming visual size and intricate, colorful landscape.
 The Cascade and Sierra Nevada mountain ranges run close to the Pacific coast.
-The lowest and highest points in the contiguous United States are in the State of California, about 84 mi apart.
+The lowest and highest points in the contiguous United States are in the state of California, about 84 mi apart.

+Alaska is a state in the northwestern regions of North America.
+It is a semi-exclave and separated from the contiguous United States.
 At an elevation of 20310 ft, Alaska's Denali (also called Mount McKinley) is the highest peak in the country and on the continent.
-Active volcanoes in the U.S. are common throughout Alaska's Alexander and Aleutian Islands.
-Located entirely outside North America, the archipelago of Hawaii consists of volcanic islands, physiographically and ethnologically part of the Polynesian subregion of Oceania.
+Active volcanoes in the U.S. are common throughout Alaska's Alexander and Aleutian Islands, while Hawaii has six active volcanoes, including Kilauea and Mauna Loa.
+Located entirely outside North America, the Hawaiian archipelago consists of volcanic islands, all physiographically and ethnologically part of the Polynesian subregion of Oceania.

-In addition to its total land area, the United States has one of the world's largest marine exclusive economic zones spanning approximately 4.5 million square miles (11.7 million km^{2}) of ocean.
+In addition to its total land area, the United States has one of the world's largest marine exclusive economic zones, spanning approximately 4.5 million square miles (11.7 million km^{2}) of ocean.